 A stock market scanner (sometimes referred to as a screener) is used to filter stocks based on a variety of criteria.
-This criteria may consist of both fundamental and technical data points that can be used to help you identify the stocks that are most relevant to your trading strategy.
-For example, if you only trade stocks under $10, you can add that criteria to your scanner and filter out all stocks that are trading above $10.
+This criterion may consist of both fundamental and technical data points that can be used to help you identify the stocks that are most relevant to your trading strategy.
+For example, if you only trade stocks under $10, you can add that criterion to your scanner and filter out all stocks that are trading above $10.
 The more criteria you add, the more noise you filter.

 In the technological age of trading, scanners are no longer optional.
 I’d argue that they’re one of the most essential trading tools for active traders.
 While investors may rely on fundamental research, traders are generally guided by data.
 Since there are thousands of stocks traded every day, it would be impossible to sort through all of this data manually.
 A scanner helps you identify the most promising trading opportunities every single day.

 While the objective of all scanners is universal (find hot stocks), there are a few distinctions you should be aware of.
 Not all scanners are created equal.
 You’ll want to select a scanner that is ideal for your personal trading strategy.

 There are two types of scans.
 While there are no official classifications for these scanners, they’re best defined by how they return results.
 A real-time scanner is constantly running, whereas a screener is a one-off scan.
 The terms “scanner” and “screener” are often used interchangeably, but for our purposes, we’ll refer to scanners as real-time streaming tools and screeners as one-off scans.